 The Prince has come to tell her of their impending separation.
 He intends to marry and take for himself a bride better befitting his rank: “Princes are not free to marry their heart’s desire…” Natasha informs the Prince that she is pregnant.
 The Prince promises not to abandon her and the child and bidding her a brief farewell, he departs.
 Heartbroken, Natasha blames her father for her predicament, she reproaches him for having encouraged her relations with the Prince out of self-interest.
 Driven mad by despair Natasha commits suicide by jumping into the Dnieper river.
 She becomes a water nymph, rusalka.

 The human Natasha, appearing only in Act I, remains largely undefined as a character.
-Having no solo, she sings two duets (Prince, Natasha) and (Miller, Natasha) and a trio (Natasha, Miller, Prince) with the main male characters, the Prince and the Miller.
+Having no solo, she sings two duets (Prince, Natasha) and (Miller, Natasha) and a trio (Natasha, Miller, Prince) with the main male characters.

 The Matchmaker calls the girls to sing.
 They sing the comic song Svatushka (Matchmaker).